'Enemy of mankind': Coronavirus deaths top SARS as China returns to work

 China’s National Health Commission recorded another 89 deaths on Saturday, pushing the total well above the 774 who died from SARS, or Severe Acute Respiratory Syndrome in 2002/2003.

 Total confirmed coronavirus cases in China stood at 37,198, commission data showed.
-New infections recorded the first drop since Feb.
-1, falling back below 3,000 to 2,656 cases.
-Of those, 2,147 cases were in Hubei province, the epicentre of the outbreak.
+New infections recorded the first drop below 3,000 cases Feb.
+2, at 2,656 cases.
+Of those, 2,147 cases were in Hubei province, the epicenter of the outbreak.

 The virus has also spread to at least 27 countries and territories, according to a Reuters count based on official reports, infecting more than 330 people.
 Two deaths have been reported outside mainland China - both of Chinese nationals.